24 December 2025

 are too little to be among the clans of Judah,

-come forth for me
+you shall come forth for me

 one